NFL Holdout Watch 2024: CeeDee Lamb

 Brandon Aiyuk, San Francisco 49ers

-With so many highly paid players - Christian McCaffrey, Trent Williams, Deebo Samuel, George Kittle, Nick Bosa, Javon Kinlaw, Fred Warner and Dre Greenlaw all make over $10M/year - 49ers General Manager John Lynch has to draw the line somewhere.
+With so many highly paid players - Christian McCaffrey, Trent Williams, Deebo Samuel, George Kittle, Nick Bosa, Javon Kinlaw, Fred Warner and Dre Greenlaw all make over $10M/year - Lynch has to draw the line somewhere.

 Aiyuk reportedly wants a contract that exceeds the deal signed by Detroit Lions standout Amon-Ra St. Brown, who now makes about $28 million per year.
-As things stand the financially depleted 49ers appear unwilling to budge.
-Although, their Super Bowl odds would surely suffer without the former first-round pick in the fold.
+As things stand the financially depleted 49ers are reluctant to meet those demands.
 No. 11 led the team with 75 receptions for 1,342 yards and seven touchdowns in 2023 and looks ready to publicly vie for a new contract.

 Things could get ugly in this one.
 Aiyuk has every right to fight for his own bag and seems to be prepared to dig in.
 Expect Brandon Aiyuk to either holdout through training camp or be traded before the 2024 NFL season.
 Any time he misses will only open up training camp (and fantasy) opportunities for first round draft pick Ricky Pearsall.